amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> - Martin Fowler [8]

-One thing I especially like about this definition is the clearly stated objectives of refactoring: to the make software:
+One thing I like about this definition is the clearly-stated objectives of refactoring: to the make software:

 1. Easier to understand
 2. Cheaper to modify